We can help you navigate your way around University legislation, policies and procedures.

 Information is collected to help us assist you in resolving the concerns outlined on your Student Advisory Service appointment form.
 You can sign an 'Authority to Act' on the appointment form allowing us to liaise and consult with Federation University Australia teaching and administrative staff and other relevant third parties to assist with resolution of your concerns.

-Inquiries in relation to privacy can be directed to Federation University Australia Privacy Officers, telephone the Legal Office on (03) 5327 9504.
+Inquiries in relation to privacy can be directed to Federation University Australia Privacy Officers, contact the Legal Office

 Phone : (03) 5327 6105